DFE-Digital/get-into-teaching-api-ruby-client/gem/docs/TeachingEventsApi.md

 Adds an attendee to a teaching event.

 If the `CandidateId` is specified then the existing candidate will be registered for the event, otherwise a new candidate will be created.
+Validation errors may be present on the `TeachingEventAddAttendee` object as well as the hidden `Candidate` model that is mapped to; property names are consistent, so you should check for inclusion of the field in the key when linking an error message back to a property on the request model.
+For example, an error on `AcceptedPolicyId` can return under the keys `Candidate.PrivacyPolicy.AcceptedPolicyId` and `AcceptedPolicyId`.

 ### Example
 ```ruby